logaretm/vee-validate/docs/content/guide/validation.md

 ### Using ErrorMessage component

-vee-validate offers an `<ErrorMessage />` component that displays your error messages in a convenient manner, as an added bonus vee-validate automatically adds some accessability attributes to both the `<Field />` and the associated `<ErrorMessage />` component.
+vee-validate offers an `<ErrorMessage />` component that displays your error messages in a convenient manner.

 ```vue
 <template>